-Bonnie and Clyde – This pair of notorious outlaws of the 1930’s were finally tracked down and killed on May 23, 1934 outside of Arcadia, Louisiana.
-There bullet-ridden car was then towed into town with their bodies still in the vehicle.
+Bonnie and Clyde – This pair of notorious outlaws of the 1930s were finally tracked down and killed on May 23, 1934, outside of Arcadia, Louisiana.
+Their bullet-ridden car was then towed into town with their bodies still in the vehicle.
 Today, a marker stands at the site where they died and is said to be haunted by the pair.
 Photographs taken of the marker often come out with ghostly forms.

 Al Capone – The notorious Chicago gangster who led the city’s illegal activities during the Prohibition era has been rumored to haunt a couple of locations.
 Allegedly, when people are disrespectful while visiting his family plot at Mount Carmel Cemetery in Hillside, Illinois, he is said to appear.
 Also, at Alcatraz, where Capone was one of the first inmates, spectral banjo music has often been heard coming from inside his old cell.

-Montgomery Clift – A popular film star of the 1950’s and 60’s, Montgomery Clift was a four-time Oscar nominated actor who is best known for his roles in A Place in the Sun, From Here to Eternity and Judgment at Nuremberg.
+Montgomery Clift – A popular film star of the 1950s and ’60s, Montgomery Clift was a four-time Oscar-nominated actor who is best known for his roles in A Place in the Sun, From Here to Eternity and Judgment at Nuremberg.
 His spirit has been seen at the Hollywood Roosevelt Hotel, most often in Room 928.
-It was here that he spent a three months in 1953 where he was known to pace back and forth, memorizing his lines for From Here to Eternity.
-Today, unexplained loud noises are often heard coming from the otherwise empty suite, phone is continually found to be off the hook, and unexplainable cold spots are felt in the room.
+It was here that he spent three months in 1953 where he was known to pace back and forth, memorizing his lines for From Here to Eternity.
+Today, unexplained loud noises are often heard coming from the otherwise empty suite, the phone is continually found to be off the hook, and unexplainable cold spots are felt in the room.
 Others sense the actor’s presence and reportedly, one guest felt an invisible hand patting her shoulder.

 James Dean – While no actual reports have been made of Dean’s spirit, an extremely interesting legend persists of a curse on his beloved Porsche Spyder.
-Dean, the popular fresh faced Hollywood star of the early 1950’s, was known to live in the “fast-lane.”
-He paid for it with his life when he was killed in a head on collision on September 30, 1955.
+Dean, the popular fresh-faced Hollywood star of the early 1950s, was known to live in the “fast lane.”
+He paid for it with his life when he was killed in a head-on collision on September 30, 1955.
 Dean purchased the car with the intent to race it; however, he never got the chance, as just weeks after its purchase, he died in the vehicle.
-Afterwards, anyone who came in contact with the car or its parts began to suffer injuries and death until the vehicle finally mysteriously disappeared.
+Afterward, anyone who came in contact with the car or its parts began to suffer injuries and death until the vehicle finally mysteriously disappeared.

 The new owner reportedly saw Foxx’s apparition walking around in a bathrobe.
 Other strange occurrences included lights that turned on and off by themselves and a sliding glass door constantly opening of its own accord.
 Today the building houses offices for Nevada Aqua Air Systems.
 Continuing to have trouble with the sliding door, they finally replaced it with a wooden swinging door.
 However, this didn’t stop the door from opening with invisible hands.